 **Get the complete list of ingredients and full instructions for making this carrot and walnut cake traybake on the printable recipe card at the end of this post**

-I had to take 3 different photos because there are quite a few ingredients, although they are all regular pantry staples.
+I had to take 3 photos of the ingredients for the cake and frosting because there are quite a few ingredients, although they are all regular pantry staples.